GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 To duplicate LTK into your own Github repository:

-1. Repeat the steps under "Clone the `community` repository" above
+1. Perform the steps under "Clone the `community` repository" above

-2. Move the LTK directory to a new location outside of `community/tutorials`
+2. Move or copy the LTK directory to a new location outside of `community/tutorials`

     ```
     cd community/tutorials